-The second strategy centers on the "down-link" by eliminating the new satellite carriers' ability to connect into European national networks.
-The PTTs attempt to maintain a unified front of all European countries would prevent a beachhead by American entrants or, if that is not possible, to prevent it from becoming a transfer point to other European countries.
+The second strategy centers on the "down-link" by eliminating the satellite carriers' ability to connect into European national networks.
+The PTTs attempt to maintain a unified front of all European countries would a beachhead by American prevent entrants or, if that is not possible, to prevent it from becoming a transfer point to other European countries.
 As with every cartel-like agreement, it is only as strong as its weakest link.
-Some country would probably find it to its advantage to serve as а telecommunications hub, and to permit downlinks from non-Intelsat carriers. То prevent such backdoor liberalization, other countries could try block to retransmission arrangements.
-But it is questionable whether such restrictions would be enforceable or whether they would be legal.
-In a factually similar case, European governments, invoking CEPT and CCITT rules, had attempted to impose restrictions on the use of Britain as a hub for private British telex bureaus.
-However, the European

-Commission in an anti-trust proceeding resoundingly struck down these attempts as a violation of the intra-European competitive rules of the Rome Treaty establishing the EEC.
+Some country would probably find it to to serve as advantage telecommunications hub, and to permit downlinks from non-Intelsat carriers. prevent backdoor such liberalization, other countries could block retransmission ŧο try But it is questionable arrangements. whether such restrictions would enforceable or whether they would be In a factually similar leqal.
+European governments, invoking case, CEPT and CCITT rules, had attempted to impose restrictions on the use of Britain as a hub for private British telex bureaus.
+However, the European Commission in an anti-trust proceeding resoundingly struck down these attempts as a violation of the intra-European competitive rules of the Rome Treaty establishing the EEC.
 (The case is on appeal at this writing.)
 [14]

-In the area of telecommunications services, the emergence of MCI and other potential international carriers challenges the orderliness of the carefully protected international telecommunications regime.
-There are, however, potential benefits for Europeans from this situation.
-Being the only address within their countries for AT&T, MCI, and others, PTTs are in position to choose which American carrier will be allowed access to their market, and can play off -- or "whipsaw" -- the rival American carriers against each other to obtain advantageous operating agreements for their users.
-For example, instead of splitting revenues 50-50 as is customary, they could demand a 60% cut.
+In the area of telecommunications services, the emergence of MCI and other potential international carriers challenges the orderliness of carefully protected international telecommunications regime.
+There are. however, potential benefits Europeans from this situation. the only address within their countries for AT&T, MCI, and others, PTTs are in a position to choose which American carrier will be allowed access to their market, and can play off -- or "whipsaw" -- the rival American carriers aqainst each other to advantageous operating agreements for their users.
+For example, instead splitting revenues 50-50 customary, they could demand a 60% cut.
 In recent years, the Benelux and Scandinavian countries have invited bids.
-To prevent whip-sawing, the FCC 1977 since has required that international settlement arrangements must be uniform for identical routes, thereby officially enforcina an American cartel on settlement agreements.
+To prevent whip-sawing, the FCC - 1977 has since required - that international settlement arrangements must be uniform for identical routes, thereby officially enforcing American cartel settlement OD agreements.

 The new carriers are less than happy with these anti-whipsaw rules.
-In order to be admitted into otherwise hostile territory, the American wouldentrants need to offer attractive be deals to the PTTs.
+In order to be admitted into otherwise hostile territory, the American would-be entrants need to offer attractive deals to the PTTs.
 Their ability to compete with AT&T for PTT business is severely reduced by this type of rule.
 AT&T's competitors thus argue that although the PTTs may benefit from whipsawing, at the same time they may be "infecting" themselves with this competition.